t32k/maple/README.md

 # Maple

-This is alpha version, yet.
+This project is alpha version, forever.

-## Features

 ## Installation